simple-login/app/CONTRIBUTING.md

 Thanks for taking the time to contribute! 🎉👍

+Before working on a new feature, please get in touch with us at dev[at]simplelogin.io to avoid duplication.
+We can also discuss the best way to implement.

 The project uses Flask, Python3.7+ and requires Postgres 12+ as dependency.

 ## General Architecture